 Please welcome Devon of Teach with Fergy.
 Today he shares how he has survived and thrived as a teacher.
 Be sure to check out his fun science activities on his website as well.
 I’ve been teaching for a few years now and there have been many ups and downs.
 There were times when my class would get out of hand or there would be an

 Please welcome Caitlin of The Room Mom.
 Today, she shares how she has guided her students to choose that one special book that leads them into being vivacious readers.
 Be sure to check out her book suggestion path down below.
 Thanks so much, Caitlin!
 It only takes one perfect book to get a child hooked on reading.
 I like to call this book the gateway book.

 A few weeks ago I was asked to submit a guest post about my success on Teachers Pay Teachers for Edutopia.
 It was published yesterday and you can find it here.
 The goal was to give a brief description of TpT and some ideas about how to get started as a seller.
 If you found the post helpful and/or interesting, I would be thrilled if you

-Please welcome Katherine Fountain oft Engaging a Creative Classroom.
-She has shared an awesome list of iPad apps with us today that engage students in an authentic learning experience.
-Thanks for sharing with us today Katherine!
-In the past few years the number of iPads in classrooms has grown exponentially, they are a relatively inexpensive way for schools to get technology into the hands of students.
+Please welcome Katherine Fountain of Engaging a Creative Classroom.
+She has shared an awesome list of iPad apps that engage students in an authentic learning experience.
+Thanks for sharing with us today, Katherine!
+In the past few years, the number of iPads in classrooms has grown exponentially.
+They are a relatively inexpensive way for schools to get technology into the hands of students.
+There are